 Florida’s Collaborative Law System: Promoting Peace & Early Settlement

 The Florida Collaborative Law Process Act, rules, and forms create a uniform collaborative law system.
 This system encourages peacefully resolving disputes and settling litigation through early voluntary effort.
+For examples of fights between couples who didn’t collaborate, browse Florida family law cases since 2011 with this free case search tool.

 In addition to promoting peacefully resolving disputes, Florida’s collaborative law system promotes a future goal: Preserving parties’ working relationship.
 Parents often must work together after they divorce to raise their kids and make decisions together when they share parental responsibility.